 Beginner Bookkeeping – Bookkeeping Terms

 One of the things that business owners find difficult when starting bookkeeping and accounting are the terms used.
 Below are a few on the most common terms, but we have a complete list of available.

-Balance Sheet – A snapshot of the businesses finances.
+Balance Sheet – A balance sheet shows a snapshot of the businesses finances.

 Profit and Loss – A report to show income and expenditure for a period.

 Basic Accounting Equation – The image below shows the basic accounting equation.